Invisible flat bands on a topological chiral edge

 In Fig.~\ref{Fig2}(h), the $x$-momentum-integrated spin-up spectral density $ \sum_{k_{x}}\operatorname{Im}G_{yy}^{\left( \uparrow \right) }\left( \omega +0^{+}i,k_{x}\right) $ calculated by RDMFT clearly distinguishes the two domains.
 The flat bands survive the interaction, however, the gap between them $\Delta =0.67$ is much smaller than the MF value $U/2=1$.
 The chemical potential is chosen as half the gap, $\mu =\Delta /2=0.33$.
 As a result, in the spin-up domain, we have poles located at $\omega =-\mu $ corresponding to creating holes in the filled spin-up flat band.
 And, in the spin-down domain, we have poles located at $\omega =\mu $ corresponding to creating spin-up particles in the filled spin-down flat band.
 Further numerical results show that $\Delta $ is a monotonous function of $U$, $\Delta \rightarrow U/2$ when $U\rightarrow 0$, and $\Delta <\Delta _{\mathrm{\max } }\approx 1.4$ when $U\rightarrow \infty $~\cite{SM}, which means that $\Delta $ is always smaller than the band gap of the non-interacting model, preventing a qualitative change of the spectrum. $\Delta _{\mathrm{\max }}$ is verified by exact diagonalization (ED) of the Hamiltonian on a $4\times 4$ lattice, and we find that the ED results agree surprisingly well with RDMFT in the sense that for any $U$, the relative difference in $\Delta $ is about $1\%$~\cite{SM}.

 The subsystem containing the domain wall is again chosen as a 4-site-width stripe.
 We show the RDMFT determinant $\det \hat{g}\left( \omega +0^{+}i,k_{x}\right) $ in Fig.~\ref{Fig2}(b-d) and the RDMFT domain-wall spin-up spectral function $\sum_{y} \operatorname{Im}g_{yy}^{\left( \uparrow \right) }\left( \omega +0^{+}i,k_{x}\right) $ in Fig.~\ref{Fig2}(f).
 Comparing Fig.~\ref{Fig2}(e) with Fig.~\ref{Fig2}(f), we find the chiral domain-wall mode is split into multiple branches by the interaction, and these branches, as shown in Fig.~\ref{Fig2}(c-d), are connected by branches of invisible bands.
 The zig-zag path formed by the branches can be more clearly distinguished by the argument of $\det \hat{g}\left( \omega +0^{+}i,k_{x}\right) $ in Fig.~\ref{Fig2}(d).
-Interestingly, these branches of invisible bands are flat.
-Like a normal flat band, an invisible flat band is more versatile than a dispersive invisible band in the sense that any linear superposition of invisible states in the invisible flat band is an invisible state with the same characteristic frequency, which could possibly magnify the physical effects of the invisible band.
+Strikingly, these branches of invisible bands are flat.
+Note that any linear superposition of invisible states in the invisible flat band is an invisible state with the same characteristic frequency.
+Moreover, these invisible bands, as the manifestation of quantum correlation, exist even in the full Green's function.
 The existence of invisible flat bands is the other major result of this Letter.

-In Fig.~\ref{Fig2}(f), if we draw a line with a fixed $\omega \in \left( -\frac{\Delta }{2},\frac{\Delta }{2}\right) $, the line will encounter one and only one pole as it is in the non-interacting case.
+In Fig.~\ref{Fig2}(f), if we draw a line with a fixed $\omega \in \left( -\frac{\Delta }{2},\frac{\Delta }{2}\right) $, the line will encounter one and only one pole, which means the bulk-edge correspondence isn't broken by the interaction.
 In Fig.~\ref{Fig2}(b), we see that the two cross-shaped major invisible bands almost remain the same as those in the MF calculation, being more stable than the chiral modes with respect to interaction.
 In this sense, invisible bands may serve as a better indicator for detecting interacting 2D Chern insulators.